kidal5/IDW-CUDA/README.md

 # IDW on CUDA

-Visualize IDW using blazingly fast CUDA operations.
+Visualize IDW (inverse distance weighting) algorithm using blazingly fast CUDA operations.

 Semestral work for General-purpose computing on graphics processing units course on CTU FEE in Prague, Czech